 One can appoint experts from bodies such as an institute of chartered accountants, institute of engineers, law society, medical doctors, valuers etc. Certain arbitration bodies, such as the ICC, also maintain a panel of experts that one can appoint in the case of expert determination.

 Alternative dispute resolution is completely voluntary (except for those where there is an arbitration clause in the contract) so parties are free to choose any form of alternative dispute resolution that they want.

 Parties can take into account the following factors:

-Contract: One should first refer to their contractual terms where the dispute is arising from as parties will be bound by their contracts to go for arbitration if there is an arbitration clause in their contracts.
+Contract: One should first refer to the contractual terms under which the dispute is arising as parties will be bound by their contracts to go for arbitration if there is an arbitration clause in their contracts.